girst/solvitaire-mirror-of-git.gir.st/README.md

 ### P1
  * none! \o/
 ### P2
+ * TODO: `:help` to show keyhelp (/u/Valley6660)
+ * TODO: don't show cursor-highlight when inputting directly or with the mouse (/u/TooEarlyForMe)
  * TODO: suggest moves (`h` => hint)
  * TODO: cleanup: in `x2y()` functions there is a lot of replication and noise when calculating legal moves, top cards, etc.